Ampareen Lyngdoh

-Mazel Ampareen Lyngdoh (born 5 May 1965) is an Indian politician who has served as a Member of the Legislative Assembly from the Indian state of Meghalaya since 2008.
-She currently serves as a Cabinet Minister in the State Government of Meghalaya.
+Mazel Ampareen Lyngdoh (born 5 May 1965) is an Indian politician who has consecutively served as a legislator from the Indian state of Meghalaya since 2008.
+She serves as the Adviser to the Government of Meghalaya.
+Lyngdoh served as a Cabinet Minister in the Government of Meghalaya across multiple administrations, holding office at various times between 2009 and 2025.

-She was previously a Cabinet Minister in the Government of Meghalaya for Labour Affairs, Information Technology, Information & Broadcasting, Housing, Urban Development Affairs, and Housing from 2013 to 2018; and Minister for Education from 2009 to 2013.
+During her tenure, she oversaw portfolios including Labour Affairs, Information Technology, Information & Broadcasting, Housing, and Urban Development between 2013 and 2018, and earlier served as Minister for Education from 2009 to 2013.
+More recently, her ministerial responsibilities have encompassed Health & Family Welfare, Agriculture & Farmers’ Welfare, and Information & Public Relations, where she was also the sole female minister in the MDA‑II government.

-Until August 2021, she served as a Secretary of the All India Congress Committee, in charge of the state of Mizoram.
-She served as the working president of the Indian National Congress in the state of Meghalaya until 2022.

-She was the sole female member of the house in the 60 member Meghalaya Legislative Assembly from 2008 to 2013.
-Prior to joining active politics, she was a lecturer at St. Anthony's College, Shillong, where she taught mass communication.
+Notably, she was the only female member of the 60‑member Meghalaya Legislative Assembly from 2008 to 2013.
+Prior to entering active politics, she taught mass communication as a lecturer at St. Anthony’s College, Shillong.

 Early life and family

 Ampareen Lyngdoh was born in Shillong.
-She is the daughter of Peter G. Marbaniang and Q. E Lyngdoh.
-Her father was a Member of Parliament and Speaker of the Meghalaya Legislative Assembly.
-Her brother, Robert Garnett Lyngdoh was a member of the Meghalaya Legislative Assembly who also served as the Home Minister in the Government of Meghalaya.
+She is the daughter of Peter G. Marbaniang and Q. E. Lyngdoh.

+Her father was a Member of Parliament (Lok Sabha) and Speaker of the Meghalaya Legislative Assembly, and also served as a minister in the state government.

+Her late brother, Robert Garnett Lyngdoh, was a member of the Meghalaya Legislative Assembly and served as Home Minister in the Government of Meghalaya.

 She is married and has three children.